 It is typically detected between ages 4 to 6 years old, as a result of stiff hip muscles due to the position of the baby in the uterus.

 In-toe has a tendency to run in families.
 It can also be related to existing medical problems such as cerebral palsy.
 It usually self-corrects without the need for medical intervention.

-However, if in-toeing is severe, involving leg and hip rotation while not improving by the age of two, it is best to seek medical advice from a paediatrician or a certified orthotist.
+However, if in-toeing is severe, involving leg and hip rotation while not improving by the age of two, it is best to seek medical advice from a pediatrician or a certified orthotist.

-Customised in-toe gait bio-mechanical insoles are designed to restrict in-toeing from rotational deformities of the foot (metatarsus adductus), altering the break of the ball of the foot during propulsion to encourage realignment of the hip.
+Customized in-toe gait bio-mechanical insoles are designed to restrict in-toeing from rotational deformities of the foot (metatarsus adductors), altering the break of the ball of the foot during propulsion to encourage realignment of the hip.